 They went this far with it…we should just wait it out.
 And then after years and years of waiting in their barrels, they had one heck of a product.
 Good things come to those who wait to let things percolate.

 All this being said, the Confederation Oak Reserve blend is a solid blend and just in time for Canada’s 150th Birthday next year.
 What great timing!

 Continuing Whisky Weekend, we were welcomed by a professional barman, @GerryLad, showing off his Tom ‘Cocktail’ Cruise-like skills at the bar, pouring us some new favourites.

 Question: How do you take your whisky?
 In cocktails, straight up or on the rocks?

-Canadian Whisky, after years and years of being shadowed by Japan and Ireland, now has it’s seat at the table.
+Canadian Whisky, after years and years of being shadowed by Japan and Ireland, now has its a seat at the table.
 Congratulations on your seat, Forty Creek, you’ve earned it.

 Learn more about the Forty Creek Whisky brand and their products through their website.

 MORE LXRY STORIES: